The causes of tics go way beyond genetics.

 Responses Received on Triggers

-What is remarkable about trigger identification for TS to date is that patients and families have discovered aggravating factors — on their own.
+What is remarkable about trigger identification for Tourette syndrome to date is that patients and families have discovered aggravating factors — on their own.
 They have usually done this without the support, guidance, or suggestion of their regular medical practitioner.
 In fact, their exploration is often met with discouraging remarks or resistance by others.
 Each person who has contacted us about triggers for tics should be commended for thinking outside the box, and for taking the time to share with others, in hopes of helping.

 The environmental factors listed below are roughly grouped according to the rate at which they have been reported to ACN.
 There is no connection between how common a trigger may be, and what the impact or severity of it is.
 As an example, exposure to chlorine, which was not highly reported, could potentially cause a more significant reaction than caffeine, depending on individual sensitivities.